quentin452/Minecraft-Clone/README.md

-    Ensure that I can exit the death menu to respawn, as currently, I remain stuck in the menu and have to restart the game Ensure that when I click with the middle mouse button in creative mode, the block is added to the inventory Ensure to change all sounds/textures from Minecraft to copyright-free elements (for example, by using an open-source Minecraft texture pack)
-    Allow cactus to damage the player without needing to walk on it every time to get damage Ensure that the color of the dirt changes based on the biome and not the block ID Verify that no tall grass blocks generate if there are no blocks underneath
+    Ensure that I can exit the death menu to respawn, as currently, I remain stuck in the menu and have to restart the game Ensure that when I click with the middle mouse button in creative mode, the block is added to the inventory Allow cactus to damage the player without needing to walk on it every time to get damage Ensure that the color of the dirt changes based on the biome and not the block ID Verify that no tall grass blocks generate if there are no blocks underneath